-The directors and management are responsible for the other information.
-The other information comprises the information included in the Group's Annual Report for the year ended 30 June 2020 (but does not include the consolidated financial statements and our auditor's report thereon).
+Directors and management are responsible for the other information.
+The other information comprises the information included in the Group's Annual Report for the year ended 30 June 2021 (but does not include the consolidated financial statements and our auditor's report thereon).